Journal

 Choosing the right approach for your skin and balance

-Acupuncture for the face is often spoken of in one breath, yet not all approaches are the same.
+Facial acupuncture is often spoken of as one approach — but not all methods are the same.

 Understanding the distinctions can help you choose a treatment that feels aligned with your needs — whether your priority is rejuvenation, inner balance, or both.